sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_noef/01_PAML/01_MCMCtree/README.md

 cd $base_dir
 ```

 The next step is to plot the calibration densities VS the marginal densities.
 We used our in-house R script [`Check_priors_margVScalib.R`](scripts/Check_priors_margVScalib.R) to generate these plots.
-If you are to run this script with other datasets, however, make sure that your "hard bounds" are not `0.000` in the `Calibnodes_*csv` files and, instead, they are `1e-300` (i.e., while 1e-300 is rounded to `0.000` in the `MCMCtre` output, which can be used to generate the csv files aforementioned, we need `1e-300` to plot distributions in R).
+If you are to run this script with other datasets, however, make sure that your "hard bounds" are not `0.000` in the `Calibnodes_*csv` files (i.e., those input calibration files that are used to match the node labels that are calibrated with the corresponding calibrations).
+Instead, they should all be changed to `1e-300` (i.e., 1e-300 is used as an equivalent of a hard bound to plot distributions in R; `0` values cannot be used).
 To make sure this was not affecting our csv files, we ran the following code snippet:

 ```sh
 # Run from `01_MCMCtree/calib_files`